Solalitoo/Breast_Cancer_Prediction/README.md

 # Intro
-This notebook aims to analyse a [Breast Cancer Wisconsin (Diagnostic) Data Set](https://www.kaggle.com/code/anandhuh/breast-cancer-prediction-accuracy-98-24/input) and give predictions about the diagnosis of further patients using machine learning models.
+This notebook aims to analyze a [Breast Cancer Wisconsin (Diagnostic) Data Set](https://www.kaggle.com/code/anandhuh/breast-cancer-prediction-accuracy-98-24/input) and give predictions about the diagnosis of further patients using machine learning models.

 # Steps
 1. Basic Data Exploration